The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Detecting Decompositions with Weisfeiler and Leman

+The decomposition described in the theorem is the decomposition of a graph into triconnected components in the sense of Tutte.
+Hence, the only challenge is to prove that $2$-WL implicitly computes this decomposition.
+The proof of the theorem uses the same arguments as the one for \cite[Theorem 13]{kieponschwei19} and it can be found in the appendix.

+Building on a bottom-up dynamic-programming strategy along the decomposition into triconnected components, we can strengthen Theorem 13 from \cite{kieponschwei19}.

 \begin{theorem} Let $\mathcal{G}$ be a minor-closed graph class and assume $k \geq 2$.
-Suppose the $k$-dimensional WL algorithm determines orbits on all arc-colored 3-connected graphs in $\mathcal{G}$.
+Suppose the $k$-dimensional WL algorithm determines orbits on the class of all arc-colored $3$-connected graphs in $\mathcal{G}$.
 Then the $k$-di\-men\-sion\-al WL algorithm distinguishes all non-isomorphic graphs in $\mathcal{G}$. \end{theorem}

-The proof is very similar to the proof of \cite[Theorem 13]{KieferPS17}, building on the improved bound on the dimension of the WL algorithm required to distinguish 2-separators from other pairs of vertices.
-Thus, we only provide a sketch of the proof here.
+Again, the proof of the theorem follows the lines of the proof of \cite[Theorem 13]{kieponschwei19}, exploiting the improved bound on the dimension of the WL algorithm required to distinguish $2$-separators from other pairs of vertices stated in Theorem \ref{thm:separators}.
+For the sake of completeness, all details can be found in the appendix.

-\begin{proof}[Proof sketch] Let $G$ and $G'$ be non-isomorphic graphs in $\mathcal{G}$ and suppose the $2$-dimensional WL algorithm determines orbits on all arc-colored 3-connected graphs in $\mathcal{G}$.
-To show that $G$ and $G'$ are distinguished, we proceed just as outlined in \cite[Section 5]{KieferPS17}, improving the lower bound on the dimension $k$ of the WL algorithm stated there from 3 to 2 using our new results.

-Namely, we prove the theorem by induction on~$|V(G)|+|V(G')|$.
-If both of the graphs are~3-connected, the statement follows from the assumptions, since ``determines orbits'' is a stronger assumption than ``distinguishes''.
-If exactly one of the graphs is~3-connected, then exactly one of them has a~2-separator and the statement follows from Corollary~\ref{cor:separators}.

-Thus, suppose that both graphs are not~3-connected and assume all pairs of arc-colored graphs~$(H,\lambda_H)$ and~$(H',\lambda_{H'})$ with~$|V(H)| + |V(H')| < |V(G)| + |V(G')|$ are distinguished.
-By \cite[Theorem 5]{KieferPS17}, with~$\mathcal{G}$ being the class of graphs containing every graph isomorphic to~$G$,~$G'$ or a minor of one of them, it suffices to show the statement for the case that~$G$ and~$G'$ are~$2$-connected.

-If~$G$ and~$G'$ do not have the same minimum degree, they are distinguished by their degree sequences.
-Now first suppose both~$G$ and~$G'$ have minimum degree at least 3.
-Then, since~$(G, \lambda)$ and~$(G', \lambda')$ are not isomorphic, we can consider the decompositions of the graphs into their 3-connected components and cut off the leaves of these decompositions maintaining all necessary information in additional colors in the corresponding (former) 2-separators, as described in detail in \cite[Section 3]{KieferPS17}.
-Then by \cite[Lemma 4]{KieferPS17}, the obtained arc-colored graphs $(G_{\bot}, \lambda_\bot)$ and $(G'_{\bot},\lambda'_\bot)$ are non-isomorphic and thus distinguished by the~$k$-dimensional WL-algorithm by induction assumption.

-Using Corollary \ref{cor:separators}, we can now proceed just as outlined in the proof of Lemma 17 in \cite{KieferPS17} to obtain a strengthened version of that lemma and thus show that the vertices in~$V(G_{\bot})$ and~$V(G'_{\bot})$ have different colors than the vertices in~$V(G) \setminus V(G_{\bot})$ and~$V(G') \setminus V(G'_{\bot})$.